TeseoLou/clancy-nook-walking-tours/README.md

    <img src="docs/figures/ii-design-success-and-error-pages.webp" alt="Success and Error Pages Wireframes" width="300">
 </div>

-A key principle in interface and information design is ensuring consistency across all elements of the website.
-Consistency reinforces usability by helping users develop predictable interaction patterns, reducing cognitive load and improving navigation efficiency.
+A key principle in **interface** and **information design** was ensuring **consistency** across all elements of the website.
+Consistency reinforced usability by helping users develop predictable interaction patterns, reducing cognitive load, and improving navigation efficiency.

-- UI Feedback & Interaction Enhancements
+### UI Feedback & Interaction Enhancements
-   - Hover Effects on buttons and navigation elements provide visual confirmation of interactivity, ensuring users intuitively understand which elements are clickable.
+- **Hover Effects** on buttons and navigation elements provided visual confirmation of interactivity, ensuring users intuitively understood which elements were clickable.
-   - Familiar Icons (social media, contact, booking platforms) align with user expectations, creating a seamless bridge between the website and external services like Eventbrite and TripAdvisor.
+- **Familiar Icons** (social media, contact, booking platforms) aligned with user expectations, creating a seamless bridge between the website and external services like **Eventbrite** and **TripAdvisor**.
-   - Simple, high-contrast buttons improve accessibility, ensuring users with visual impairments or low contrast sensitivity can easily identify key actions.
+- **Simple, high-contrast buttons** improved accessibility, ensuring users with visual impairments or low contrast sensitivity could easily identify key actions.

-- Consistency Across the Interface
+### Consistency Across the Interface
-   - The navigation bar and footer remain persistent across all pages, ensuring users always have access to primary actions regardless of their location on the site.
+- The **navigation bar** and **footer** remained persistent across all pages, ensuring users always had access to primary actions regardless of their location on the site.
-   - Typography, spacing, and button styling follow a uniform design system, reinforcing brand identity and usability.
+- **Typography, spacing, and button styling** followed a uniform design system, reinforcing brand identity and usability.
-   - Forms and CTAs maintain a consistent design language, with structured layouts, clear labelling, and predictable placements to enhance intuitive interactions.
+- **Forms and CTAs** maintained a consistent design language, with structured layouts, clear labeling, and predictable placements to enhance intuitive interactions.

-#### **Responsiveness**
+### **Responsiveness**
 Responsiveness is a fundamental aspect of modern web design, ensuring that websites function seamlessly across various screen sizes and devices.
 A responsive design dynamically adapts to different viewports, maintaining usability and accessibility without compromising the user experience.
-The Clancy Nook website follows a mobile-first approach, progressively enhancing features for larger screens while ensuring optimal performance on smaller devices.
+The Clancy Nook website followed a mobile-first approach, progressively enhancing features for larger screens while ensuring optimal performance on smaller devices.

-Responsive design follows established industry standards and best practices to ensure websites are accessible, functional, and performant across all devices.
-These guidelines help create a seamless user experience while maintaining consistency and usability.
-The Clancy Nook website adheres to these principles, ensuring a high-quality, responsive interface.
+Responsive design followed established industry standards and best practices to ensure websites are accessible, functional, and performant across all devices.
+These guidelines helped create a great user experience while maintaining consistency and usability.
+The Clancy Nook website adhered to these principles, ensuring a high-quality, responsive interface.

 1. **Mobile-First Approach**:
 Websites are designed for small screens first, with enhancements for larger devices.
 This ensures optimized performance, progressive enhancement, and better accessibility for mobile users.